 Your tub should be resistant to any damage.
 You will be working with kids, so make sure none of your setups can break easily and harm your clients.
 Avoid glass tools, including the tub.

-A plastic mirror is the best option when it takes to face painting.
+A plastic mirror is the best option when it comes to face painting step by step.
 Children can drop it easily, so make sure you look for a plastic option or at least covered with a plastic foil that will prevent fragments from detaching and harming your clients in case of damage.

 Display of design choices

 You can use an album or a menu board with images for reference.
 The key question here is whose work you will be displaying?
 Since you are a beginner you most probably won’t have a portfolio with your work.
 A word board could be a good option for you, in this case, it also affords you the ability to grow creatively without having to stick to your original designs, or constantly update them.